Welcome to the Brucknerhaus Linz

 Danube Park - Visualised Klangwolke 2018 © Andreas Röbl

-• The Donaupark, Linz's public space on the Danube, is situated between the Nibelungen bridge and the Voest bridge and is the setting for the Linz Klangwolken every September.
+• The public Danube Park in Linz is located between the Nibelungen Bridge and the VOEST Bridge and is the venue for the Linz Klangwolken festival every September.

-• On mild summer nights the Arcade Courtyard of the Linz Landhaus is the venue for the „Serenades“, a series of wonderful outdoor concerts.
+• On balmy summer nights, the arcaded courtyard of the Linz Landhaus becomes the venue for wonderful concerts in the "Serenades" series.

-• The Posthof, a listed former farmhouse which the city purchased in 1984, ranks among the most popular venues for contemporary art and culture in Upper Austria.
+• The Posthof, a listed farmhouse purchased by the city of Linz in 1984, is now one of the most popular venues for contemporary art and culture in Upper Austria.

 Monastery Church of St. Florian © Monastery St. Florian